Kerala State Lotteries

 Kerala State Lotteries is a lottery programme run by the Government of Kerala.
 Established in 1967, under the lottery department of the Government of Kerala, it is the first of its kind in India.

 In 1967 all private lotteries were banned and the Government of Kerala started the Kerala State Lotteries.
 The idea behind the setup of the new department was from the then Finance Minister of the state, P. K. Kunju.
 He had earlier experience of conducting lottery when he was the chairman of Kayamkulam MSM Trust.
 The objectives of starting the programme were to provide employment to people and supplement government finance without disturbing the public.

-The department soon became a model for other states in India.
-Soon many other states jumped into the bandwagon by starting their own lotteries.

 As of 2021, the department now has more than 500 employees under its Directorate located at Vikas Bhavan at Thiruvananthapuram, 14 District Offices, 21 sub lottery offices and a Regional Deputy Directorate at Ernakulam.
-There is also an office of Regional Deputy Director for Audit in Kozhikodu.
+There is also an office of Regional Deputy Director for Audit in Kozhikode.
 The department which was initially under the Department of Finance was later brought under the Taxes Department.

 The Kerala State Lotteries include seven weekly lotteries in a week, a monthly draw each month and 6 Bumper Lotteries in a year.